ktmud/data-science-intuition/README.md

 For business case and product analysis type of questions, the most important thing is to demonstrate a clear structure in your answers.
 You'd need: 1. a clear framework or issue tree to tackle the problem; 2. a clear hypothesis whenever applicable.

-In data science interviews, there are mainly three types of business case/product sense problems:
+In data science interviews, there are mainly three types of business/product sense problems:

-1. Make a binary choice---whether a feature is good, whether to enter a market...
+1. Decision making: make a binary choice, e.g., whether a feature is good, whether to enter a market...
-2. Predict a numeric value---sales, demand, CTR...
+2. Forecasting: predict a numeric value, sales, demand, CTR...
-3. Find out why---why certain metrics dropped, why some users perform worse than others...
+3. Reasoning: find out whycertain metrics dropped, why some users perform worse than others...

 It's rare for a Data Science interviewer to ask you how to design a product feature.

+## Decision Making

-If it is a binary choice question, you should always state your hypothesis first, then look for evidence to support or reject your hypothesis.
+For decision making questions, especially binary choices, you should always state your hypothesis first, then look for evidence to support or reject your hypothesis.
+Use the following template:

+> My hypothesis is that we should [enter this market].
+To test my hypothesis, I 'd like to [look at a couple of factors/track the following metrics]: ...

+## Forecasting

 # SQL